build-on-aws/content/tutorials/microsoft-pki-smart-card-authentication-amazon-workspaces/index.md

 3. At the Windows WorkSpace logon screen, various errors can be reported during smart card authentication:
 ![Image showing the Windows logon page returning a "Signing in with a smart card is not supported for your account error](./images/41-Windows-logon-page-returning-Signing-smart-card-is-not-supported.png)
     The above error indicates a Windows OS-level smart card authentication failure.
-This error and other related errors at this logon screen can be caused due to the following reasons:
+This and other related errors at this logon screen can be caused due to the following reasons:
     * The domain controller authenticating the user does not have a certificate in the personal store.
 Review the Event Viewer logs on the WorkSpace.
     * The user’s smart card certificate is not trusted by the WorkSpace.
-Connect to the WorkSpace using RDP and confirm what certificate is being redirected into the user’s personal store and confirm it is trusted.
+Connect to the WorkSpace using RDP and confirm what certificate is being redirected into the user’s personal store and ensure it is trusted.
     * The user’s certificate is not configured correctly for Windows smart card authentication.
 4. At the Linux WorkSpace logon screen, various errors can be reported during smart card authentication:
 ![Image showing the Linux logon page returning a Sorry, that did not work Please try again. error when entering a smart card PIN](./images/42-Linux-logon-page-returning-Sorry-that-did-not-work.png)
     The above error indicates a Linux OS-level smart card authentication failure.
-This error and other related errors at this logon screen can be caused due to the following reasons:
+This and other related errors at this logon screen can be caused due to the following reasons:
     * The custom image used to create the WorkSpace does not have the correct certificates in the certificate chain added in the image.
     * A separate OS-level authentication issue.
 SSH into the WorkSpace and review the logs in /var/log for any errors around the timestamp.